Science and technology in Jordan: Observatory of science, technology and innovation

 Since about 2009, the Higher Council for Science and Technology has been involved in a project that is setting up an Observatory of Science, Technology and Innovation, in collaboration with the United Nations’ Economic and Social Commission for Western Asia (ESCWA).
 The observatory will maintain the country's first comprehensive database of domestic research and is to be hosted by the Higher Council for Science and Technology.

 National Innovation Strategy

 In 2013, the Higher Council for Science and Technology published the National Innovation Strategy, 2013–2017 (despite the similarity in name, not to be confused with the Science, Technology and Innovation Policy and Strategy, 2013–2017).
-The National Innovation Strategy, 2013–2017 had been prepared in collaboration with the Ministry of Planning and International Co-operation, with the support of the World Bank.
+The National Innovation Strategy, 2013–2017 had been prepared in collaboration with the Ministry of Planning and International Cooperation, with the support of the World Bank.
 Targeted fields include energy, environment, health, ICTs, nanotechnology, education, engineering services, banking and clean technologies.